leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/types.rst

 Common Options
 ==============

 You can change the options of the object in the :ref:`ui-undo-redo-adjust-last-operation` panel just after creating it:

 Type
-   Some objects let you change their type after creation with a selector.
+   You can change the type of some objects after their creation with a selector.
 Radius/Size
    Sets the starting size.